 The Department of Communications and Community Outreach (DCCO) leads the school division's efforts to maintain responsive and collaborative communication and partnerships with parents, employees, businesses and community, and the media.
 DCCO provides media outreach (news releases) for school events.

-Advocate groups that can assists school events/ planning for cost
+Advocate groups that can assist school events/planning for cost

 Lea Ann Deyarmin